rleekin/kubectl-basics/kubectl/step10.md

 `kubectl get pods`{{execute}}

-Run the command until the pods are "Running" condition
+Run the command until the pods are *Running* condition